Hoarding and De-cluttering

 In response, three York Region social service providers have developed the Tenancy Risk Reduction Service to Seniors as an innovative program to address these issues.

-Customized service plans and teams - made up of one or more members from each partner agency - are developed to meet each client's unique needs.
+Utilizing a harm reduction approach, customized service plans and teams - made up of one or more members from each partner agency - are developed to meet each client's unique needs.

 Advocacy regarding tenant/landlord issues